Rizwanahb/ChicBoutique/README.md

-ChicBoutique
+ChicBotique

-ChicBoutique is a web application that combines ASP.NET Core with Entity Framework on the backend and Angular 14 with Bootstrap 5 on the frontend.
+ChicBotique is a web application that combines ASP.NET Core with Entity Framework on the backend and Angular 14 with Bootstrap 5 on the frontend.

 Technologies Used
   •	ASP.NET Core